esa/pagmo/doc/sphinx/documentation/migration.rst

    The comparison between individuals is made according to the exclusive hypervolume they contribute to the population (see `PyGMO.hypervolume` for more details).
 The resulting set of individuals is created by computing all contributions for each of the individuals of the population, and then selecting ``n`` greatest contributors.
-   The additional argument ``nadir_eps`` reflects the small value added to each objective of the reference point.
+   The reference point for all hypervolume computations is the current nadir-point of the population with an off-set determined by the ``nadir_eps``.

    NOTE: This migration applies only to multi-objective problems.
 In case of a single-objective problem, the `PyGMO.migration.best_s_policy` is used instead.